content-strategy-forum/csf-glossary/user-story.md

 A user story generally takes the following form:

 <blockquote>
-	As a(n) <span class="underline placeholder"><b>the type of user</b></span>, I want to <span class="underline placeholder"><b>the task to do</b></span>, so I can <span class="underline placeholder"><b>the need to be met</b></span>.
+	As a(n) <span class="underline placeholder"><b>the type of user</b></span>, I want to <span class="underline placeholder"><b>the task to do</b></span>, so I can <span class="underline placeholder"><b>the need to be met</b></span>.<sup class="ref">1</sup>
 </blockquote>

-Where "the type of user", "the task to do", and "the need to be met" are filled in for a given target scenario.<sup class="ref">1</sup>

-It's important  to frame a user story using terms and dialogue that make sense to people needing the information, as opposed to what makes sense to people writing content.
-Thus talking with actual users (best) and frontline staff (also insightful) is essential to understanding content requirements.
-Content requirements being the nature of tasks and the words used to describe them, which frame the story.
+The resulting content may elaborate information in whatever way is best, but it must make sense to people needing the information, as opposed to what makes sense to people writing the content.
+Thus [audience analysis (type)] is an essential compliment to the user story technique for understanding content requirements.
+Best is to talk directly with users themselves, but interviewing frontline staff can also be insightful.

-By their existence, user stories help align stakeholders on the content development effort, ensuring that:
+In addition to benefiting users, user stories help align stakeholders on the content development effort.
+The stories ensure:

-* there's agreement on the stories and criteria used in each case,
+1. stakeholders agree on the story scenarios and criteria used in each one,
-* efforts are not duplicated, and
+2. collaborative efforts are not duplicated, and
-* the work of subject matter experts is acknowledged and respected (who may be protective of content they've already written, but which needs refactored according to the new strategy effort).
+3. contributions from subject experts are acknowledged and respected.

+Subject experts may be protective of content they've already written, but which may need refactored under a revision effort.
+A user story model helps them see how their copy can be restructured against a logical pattern.

+(Can we put a real-life example here?)

-User stories can also be used as an [agile content](https://{% include domain.html %}/agile-content.html) technique to leverage the responsibility of content development across team members and prioritize the work.<sup class="ref">2</sup> One approach to this is to reframe content requirements as user stories on sticky notes based on the underlying user needs.
+User stories can also be used as an [agile content](agile-content.html) technique to leverage the responsibility of content development across team members and prioritize the work.<sup class="ref">2</sup> One approach to this is to reframe content requirements as user stories on sticky notes based on the underlying user needs.
 Acceptance criteria can then be written that describes when a task is done and a need is met.

 <!-- EXAMPLE PARAGRAPH(S) -->